Rhoban/workspace/README.md

 the user will be asked if he wants to install the dependency.
 You can also use `recommend`, that would do the same, except that the default choice will be yes instead of no.

+## Rhoban basic commands

+### Compiling the robot program (KidSize)

+Run the following to build the program:

+    ./workspace build kid_size

+### Communicating with the robot

+Our robots communicate with the `10.0.0.1` ip address, so you need to configure your computer to a compatible static address like `10.0.0.2`

+It is strongly recommended that you add your private key to the robot.
+By copying the content of `.ssh/id_rsa.pub` in the `.ssh/authorized_keys` inside the robot.

+### Deploying the program to the robot

+This will deploy the program on the robot:

+    ./deploy

+### Running the program on the robot

+This will remotely run the program on the robot

+    ./run

+### Connecting to the robot with rhio

+    rhio 10.0.0.1

 ### Working on robot logs

 All of this commands have to be issued while located in the `env/fake` folder.